 In consideration for our graduates and others, guests

-of each graduate prior to and during the exercises as they receive their
+each graduate prior to and during the exercises as they receive their diploma

-diploma from the President.
-Each graduate will be contacted by the
+from the President.
+Each graduate will be contacted by the photographer,

-photographer, however they are not obligated to purchase photograph packages.
+however graduates are not obligated to purchase photograph packages.
 After

 the ceremony (when the platform party and faculty have left the area), guests